opconWizard/opcon-docs/docs/Files/Database-Information/OpCon-Database-Layout.md

 3. SQL Server circular processing

 SMA Technologies support may not be able to return the database to a working state if an undocumented user update has been made.
-Contact SMA Technologies Support prior to any manual OpCon database updates other than [SMA Technologies]{.GeneralCompanyName}-provided SQL scripts.
+Contact SMA Technologies Support prior to any manual OpCon database updates other than SMA Technologies-provided SQL scripts.

 ## Introduction